Build Vs. Buy Part 2: Choosing Your Path to Procurement Performance Management

 However, there are many critical considerations in the build vs. buy decision process that are overlooked, with hidden costs and burdens that may emerge later for those who embark on a build-it- journey.
 Time to ROI and long-term costs of carrying the solution are two examples of measurements that should be assessed before a decision is made.

-SpendHQ has worked with more than 450 global procurement teams to implement our Procurement Performance Management (PPM) platform in the past decade.
+SpendHQ has worked with more than 500 global procurement teams to implement our Spend Intelligence and Procurement Performance Management (PPM) platforms in the past decade.
 In that time, we have learned a lot from those customers about driving solution value and helping companies navigate this debate.

-Here’s our recommended seven-point checklist to evaluate whether buying or building a PPM solution is the right choice:
+Here’s our recommended seven-point checklist to evaluate whether buying or building a digital procurement solution is the right choice:

-1. Does your procurement team have the capacity, experience, and resources to guide the development of a procurement performance management software solution?
+1. Does your procurement team have the capacity, experience, and resources to guide the development of a digital procurement solution?

 2. Is engineering truly up for the task?

 Just because engineering can build something, that doesn’t mean they should.
 It also doesn’t mean they are available when you need them to be, so your project must be prioritized relative to other organizational needs.
-Yes, your engineering team may have expertise in technical development, but they may not have a product development background that is specific to Procurement and can’t bring PPM best practices to the table.
+Yes, your engineering team may have expertise in technical development, but they may not have a product development background that is specific to Procurement.
+That means they may not be prepared to include critical spend intelligence and PPM features that you need for success.
 It’s also likely they may be lacking the exact set of technical capabilities needed to execute Procurement-specific software development.

 3. Will you be able to integrate with other solutions as needed?